Rej327/scic-worksheet-multiple-activity-app/README.md

 ## 🌐 Live Web App

+Access the deployed **Multiple Activities App** here:
 🔗 [https://multiple-activity-app-by-jeff.vercel.app/](https://multiple-activity-app-by-jeff.vercel.app/)

 ## 🔐 Evaluation Account

 - **Email:** dev@staclara.com.ph
 - **Password:** staclara

-> ⚠️ **For Evaluation Only:** Use this account to view implemented features.
-Please do not modify or delete any data.
+> ⚠️ **Note:** This account is for evaluation purposes only.
+Please use it only for identifying implemented features.

 ---

+## ✅ Features Implemented

-## 🧭 Navigation
+## 🧭 Index page

 - ✅ Authenticated users can navigate through all activities from the index page.
 - 🔐 Unauthenticated users are directed to login/register.
 - 🔓 Authenticated users can:
-  - Access each activity page.
+  - Access each activity page below.
   - Log out.
   - Delete their own account.

 ---

-## 🚀 Activities Implemented

 ### 🔹 Activity 1: To-Do List App